From playout log to match-ready playlist

 Export a CSV with Artist, Title, Album, Label, and ISRC for every track, then map those columns to the format your society's report expects.

-What SonoVault adds to each track
+What Sonovault adds to each track

 One row per track, enriched with the recording identifier and clean release data your report needs.

-ArtistThe featured artist, cleaned to its canonical spelling.TitleThe recording's title, normalised against the catalog.AlbumThe release the recording appears on.LabelThe record label that released the recording.ISRCThe 12-character recording code, upper-cased — the reliable recording identifier.ISRC, plus clean metadata
+ArtistThe featured artist, cleaned to its canonical spelling.TitleThe recording's title, normalised against the catalog.AlbumThe release the recording appears on.LabelThe record label that released the recording.ISRCThe 12-character recording code, upper-cased: the reliable recording identifier.ISRC, plus clean metadata

 Common uses

-Webcaster / internet radio
+Webcaster / online radio

 Clean up a messy playout log